 Weissmann is one of many Democratic donors that have been hired by Mueller to work on his probe into Russian election interference.
-Weissmann gave a combined $6,600 to the presidential campaigns for both former President Barack Obama and Secretary of State Hillary Clinton.
+Weissmann gave a combined $6,600 to the Democratic National Committee and the presidential campaigns for both former President Barack Obama and Secretary of State Hillary Clinton.

 An October New York Times report described Weissmann as Mueller’s “lieutenant” and “pit bull.”
 A spokesman for the special counsel investigation declined to comment.